Travel Air 6000: Foreign service

-Two Travel Air 6000 were purchased by the Paraguayan government during the Chaco War (1932-1935) for the Transport Squadron of its Air Arm.
+Two Travel Air 6000B were purchased by the Paraguayan government during the Chaco War (1932-1935) for the Transport Squadron of its Army Air Arm.
 These aircraft belonged to TAT with the registrations NC624K (c/n 6B-2011) and NC9815 (c/n 6B-1029); They received the military serials T-2 and T-5 (later re-serialled as T-9).
 The aircraft were intensively used during the conflict as air ambulances.
 They both survived the war and continued flying in the Air Arm.
 In 1945, they were transferred to the first Paraguayan Airline, Líneas Aéreas de Transporte Nacional (LATN) and received the civil registrations ZP-SEC and ZP-SED.
 They were withdrawn from use in 1947.

 Exploration

-American aviator-explorer James "Jimmie" Crawford Angel (1899-1956) was flying a Travel Air 6000B, powered by a Curtiss-Wright J-6-9 engine, registration NC-431W, when he first sighted Angel Falls, Earth's tallest waterfall, 16 November 1933.
+American aviator-explorer James "Jimmie" Crawford Angel (1899-1956) was flying a Travel Air 6000B, powered by a Curtiss-Wright J-6-9 engine, registration NC-431W, when he first sighted Angel Falls, Earth's tallest waterfall, on 16 November 1933.